wireapp/wire-server/docs/README.md

 direnv: error wire-server/docs/.envrc is blocked.
 Run `direnv allow` to approve its content
 ```

-Run `direnv allow` to allow the `.envrc` file to modify your environment, and you should then have all the binaries/correct environment needed to build the docs.
+Run `direnv allow` to allow the `.envrc` file to modify your environment.
+Then, you should have everything (binaries, environment variables) needed to build the docs.

 ### Generating html output (one-off)